ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/1st Level/Gravity Shove.md

 - [[Range]]:
 	- Touch.
 - **Target**:
-	- A cuboid with the caster centered on a square face and within range.
+	- A cuboid with the caster centered on a square face and a point on that face within range.
 - **Components**:
 	- Kinetic.
 - **Duration**: